Bira/octopus-carnival/_drafts/0001-towns.md

 ---
 layout: post
-title: "Dragon's Dogma: Towns and Castles"
+title: "Dragon's Dogma: Towns"
 categories: gurps
 ---

+## Introduction

-In this article, we'll discuss towns and castles in Gransys.
-Unlike the [villages and baronies][last-post] we discussed in the last post, we actually do have in-game examples of both of these.
+In this article, we'll discuss towns in Gransys.
+Unlike the [villages and baronies][last-post] we discussed in this series' last post, we actually do have an in-game example in the town of Cassardis.
+After talking about what towns look like and what narrative themes they enable, we examine a few possible sites for new towns in the map, and finish with two example towns written using **GURPS City Stats**.
+One is new, and the other is Cassardis.

-## Towns
+## Towns in Gransys

 Towns are not just larger than villages, they're also made up of more permanent structures and generally less isolated.
 They see enough traffic and trade from